Norkart/SLDexit/README.md

 Even when symbols are placed in the end of the JSON file, and should be drawn on top of everything else, some of the symbols are still hidden behind other elements.
 As far as I can tell, it is solved by adding `icon-allow-overlap:true` to the layers in question.
 An improvement to the script could be to add this automatically to all symbol layers, but this could maybe have an unwanted effect to some symbols.

-Icons are not added to all layers of type **symbol**, and not images that should fill polyongs,`fill-image`, since I was not sure what icons should be used.
+Icons are not added to all layers of type **symbol**, and not images that should fill polygons,`fill-image`, since I was not sure what icons should be used.
 Mapbox do have sprite sheets available, but they do not cover everything.

 <a name="Running the code"></a>